 John George Mowbray Jeffrey, born Manchester 1867.
 The Jeffrey family moved to Madeley, Shropshire, c.1869–70, and census records show them as living first at Market Square, Madeley, (1871), and then at Court Street, Madeley, (1881).

-By 1901 he was married, and had moved to Burslem, Staffordshire, where he worked as a tile designer.
+By 1901 he was married, and had moved to Burslem, Staffordshire, where he worked as a tile designer for the MarsdenTiles Company Ltd (Wellington Journal, 23 March 1901).
 Ten years later, in 1911, he was an artist designer and manager in a decorative tile business, and in the 1921 census he is described as a tile manufacturer and employer.

 He died in 1954, at Hereford.